If you are in the process of buying a home, you may have heard the term, “zero lot line”, come up.

 With zero lot line houses, there’s nowhere to expand if you one day decide you need more room.

-There’s no additional property to work with, and this means you likely won’t have the option to make an addition if you decide you need more space.
+There will likely be no additional property to work with, and this means you won’t have the option to make an addition if you decide you need more space.

 You have limited outdoor space

 Zero lot line homes may have patios, but that’s about all you’ll get in terms of outdoor space.